OttoDIY/OttoDIYLib/README.md

 ```
 void setup() {
    Otto.init(LeftLeg, RightLeg, LeftFoot, RightFoot, true, Buzzer);
-    Otto.home(); // this function makes the servos move to the center position, Otto standing in the neutral position.
+    Otto.home();
 }
 ```
+The home  function makes the servos move to the center position, Otto standing in the neutral position.

 ## Predetermined Functions:
-Otto has a set of functions that make the programming a breeze, many preconfigured movements are available in the library:
+Many preconfigured movements are available in the library:

 ### Movements:
 These are actions that involve the use of the 4 servo motors with the oscillation library combined in synergy and with smooth movements. you can change the values inside the pratensis ()  to alter the speed, direction, and size of the movements.